ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

 Alice gives Bob this CID.
 Bob fetches the content with this CID and cryptographically validates `balance: 0.00`.

-To partially address this exposure you may wish to use the public gateway ipfs.io as an independent, trusted reference.
+To partially address this exposure you may wish to use the public gateway cf-ipfs.com as an independent, trusted reference with both same-origin policy and CORS support.

 ## 7. Implementation status